rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.markdown

 </pre></div>
 </div></div>
 I feel a disproportional sense of excitement and joy over this.
 We can now get input from the Logitech gamepad.
-Kudos to pygame for making this relatively straight forward.
 We are real game developers now!
-Now it's just a matter of mapping events to actions in our game.
+Now it's a matter of mapping events to actions in our game.

 ## Isolating input handling

-For now we want to be able to play our game with both the keyboard and the Logitech gamepad.
+For now, we want to be able to play our game with both the keyboard and the Logitech gamepad.
 I will most likely use the gamepad 99% of the time, but if you don't have it, we still want you to be able to play the game.

 Input handling is therefore something that is starting to become a little complicated.
 It's not just a matter of mapping one event to one action.

-Now we have this:
+Now, we have this:

 <div class="rliterate-code"><div class="rliterate-code-body"><div class="highlight"><pre><span></span><span class="k">class</span> <span class="nc">GameScene</span><span class="p">(</span><span class="n">SpriteGroup</span><span class="p">):</span>